Frequently Asked Questions

 How well do the housestaff get along?

 The housestaff relationships are one of the best aspects of the BIDMC program.
-Residents truly work together to accomplish common goals.
-Residents are not hesitant to solicit opinions from one another regarding diagnostic or treatment decisions.
-The housestaff are truly willing to help each other.
+Residents function as a team, whether it is consulting a colleague on nightfloat regarding treatment decisions, celebrating eachother’s success or supporting one another through challenging clinical scenarios.
 There are innumerable stories of residents stepping outside their dedicated role to help another resident who may be overwhelmed or overworked due to unforeseen circumstances.
-As an example, recently, without being asked, a resident pitched in to help a busy team.
-When Dr. Smith heard about this he sent a note to the resident thanking her, she responded: "Thanks Dr. Smtih, but I wasn't doing anything different than what everyone around me is doing!
+As an example, Dr. Smith recently sent a note to thank a resident who volunteered to help out a colleague and she responded: "Thanks Dr. Smith, but I wasn't doing anything different than what everyone around me is doing!
 Pretty amazing place to work..."

-Fabulously!
-About 75% of our residents apply for subspecialty fellowship each year; typically 90% get one of their top 3 choices in the fellowship match!
+Outstanding!
+About 75% of our residents apply for subspecialty fellowship each year and typically 90% get one of their top 2 choices in the fellowship match!
 Our mentorship system for the match includes meetings with Drs.
-Smith and Zeidel, a faculty mentor in the specialty field you choose, and informal advising from residents and fellows who have very recently been through the application process.
+Smith and Zeidel, a faculty mentor in the specialty and informal advising from residents and fellows who have very recently been through the application process.
+Our chief residents help relieve the stress of the match by helping to ensure coverage for all your fellowship interviews.

 Do you have opportunities to perform procedures?